XurxoMF/vsds/README.md

 ## How can I make a server using the docker images?

 Running a server with this images is really easy.
+First of all install Docker following the guide for your operating system: [https://www.docker.com/](https://www.docker.com/)

-First of all create a folder called `data` where you want.
+Now create a folder called `data` where you want.
 For example `/home/youruser/servername/data`.

 ```sh
 cd ~
 mkdir servername && cd servername
 mkdir data
 ```

+If you're on Windows or MacOS jusr create the folders with the context menu.

 Now that you have the folder created you can just start the server with this command: